 Whether Council approves your building consent application depends upon how well the project conforms to the requirements of the Building Code and Building Act.

 If you disagree with Council's assessment of some aspect of your building proposal or a decision the Council has made, you can make a formal complaint to Council or you can apply to the Ministry of Business, Innovation and Employment for a determination.

 The Ministry will make a ruling on matters within its jurisdiction (refer to Section 177 of the Building Act 2004 for a complete list of matters falling under the Department's jurisdiction).
 There is a charge for the service.

-Once your application has been assessed as meeting all requirements and the Building Consent Authority is satisfied on reasonable grounds that the provisions of the Building Code will be met if the building work is properly completed in accordance with the plans and specifications, it will be approved.
+Once your application has been assessed and the Building Consent Authority is satisfied on reasonable grounds that the provisions of the Building Code will be met if the building work is properly completed in accordance with the plans and specifications, it will be approved.